What computer do I need for Goucher Digital Arts?

 Hard drive size

-Large drives useful for massive projects (eg. uncompressed video/audio)
+Large drives useful for massive projects (especially uncompressed video)

 Many video/audio editing programs take up a lot of screen real-estate.
 You will benefit from a higher resolution.